Suspect sought after shooting caught on camera in Lawrence

 LAWRENCE, MASS.
-(WHDH) – Lawrence police are searching for a suspect caught on camera shooting a man in broad daylight Tuesday.
+(WHDH) - Lawrence police are searching for a suspect who was caught on camera shooting a man in broad daylight Tuesday.

 Officers responded at around 12:30 p.m. to 345 Lawrence St. and found a man suffering from an apparent gunshot wound to the leg.
-A witness captured video as the suspect and victim fought on the ground before a single gunshot rang out.
+A witness was recording with their cellphone as the suspect and victim fought on the ground before a single gunshot rang out.

+“I was so nervous,” the witness, who asked not to be shown on camera out of fear, told 7News.
+“I just told everyone, ‘don’t go out,’ and I started hearing, ‘oh my God.’
+When I heard the boom, I just came into the couch and almost started crying.”

 The 46-year-old victim was taken to Lawrence General Hospital with non-life threatening injuries.
 He is expected to be OK.